 Let’s take a closer look at what different types of spam traps are.

 1. Pristine Spam Trap

 Pristine spam traps (PST) are meant to capture spammers and people who don’t follow best practices.
-A PST will ban your IP or send your emails to spam as these email addresses are never really used.
+A PST will ban your IP or send your emails to spam, as these email addresses are never really used.

 These email addresses are publicly available on the Internet.
 You can’t find them directly under contacts because they are hidden in the website’s coding.
 This means you won’t come across them simply by adding addresses from the website to your list.
-Spammers use technical tools to read the web page, which can also find email addresses not displayed on the page in the metadata of the page.
+Spammers use technical tools to read the web page, which can also find email addresses not shown on the page in the metadata of the page.
 This is how they scrape emails from websites to expand their contact lists.
-And thus, spam traps are also included in the scratched contacts.
+Thus, spam traps are also included in the scratched contacts.